alphagov/paas-tech-docs/source/documentation/deploying_services/index.md

 #### tiny-clustered

+We recommend that you use this plan as it is backed up every day.
+Note that:

+- [Sidekiq](https://sidekiq.org) does not work with clustered Redis
-This plan is backed up every day.
-We recommend that you use this plan, unless your client library cannot connect to clustered plans.
-Also, note that this plan cannot be [vertically scaled](/#scaling) or upgraded to a bigger plan.
+- this plan cannot be [vertically scaled](/#scaling) or upgraded to a bigger plan

 #### tiny-unclustered

+Use this plan if your client library cannot connect to clustered plans.
+Note that:

+- it is not backed up
-All client libraries can connect to this plan, and it can be [vertically scaled](/#scaling) or upgraded to a bigger plan.
-However, it does not have any backups.
+- it can be [vertically scaled](/#scaling) or upgraded to a bigger plan

 ### Redis maintenance & backups